Fairy rings lawn disease - identification, cause, symptoms and treatment

 - Areas of dead / yellowed grass or bare soil between the lush

-woodland environment.
-They can however cause serious problems on
+They can, however, cause serious problems on a more formal lawn.

 Fairy rings are the result of certain types of fungi forming fungal